To be considered for the Canada-China Scholars’ Exchange Program, the applicant must complete the following two-step process.

 CBIE is unable to acknowledge receipt, by letter or telephone, but questions can be addressed to email@example.com or 613-237-4820.

-A pre-selection committee, consisting of one representative from the Government of Canada, one representative from the Chinese Embassy in Canada, and three experts invited by the Government of Canada, will nominate a list of candidates to the CSC for approval and placement at Chinese institutions.
+A pre-selection committee, consisting of Canadian and Chinese government representatives and academic experts, will nominate a list of candidates to the CSC for approval and placement at Chinese institutions.

 The final selection of scholarship recipients is made by the CSC.